LeeStratman/LeeStratman/README.md

 ### Hi there 👋

+Currently, I work as a freelance Web Developer in Madison, Wisconsin.
+I recently finished a coding bootcamp and I am looking for a developer job.
+I really enjoy working with the MERN stack.

 <!--
 **LeeStratman/LeeStratman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.